CharlesTheGreat77/YardstickOnePlayground/README.md

 ```
 -- captures signals on frequency 305MHz, waits for 2 signals (-l/--limit), send the signals only once (-n/--number), use additional yardstick one to jam (-ysJ/--yardstick_jammer), set the modulation to 2fsk [default: ASK_OOK] (-m/--modulation), save captures to a file (-o/--output)

+* If jamming signal is all thats being captured, be sure to change the offset frequency on line 92 & 94 IF using extra yardstick one OR line 193 & 195 IF using rpitx

 # Honorable Mention(s)
 - https://github.com/cclabsInc/RFCrack